-The organizational structure of Credit Europe Bank (Romania) SA according to the approval of the Board of Administrators as of 17.08.2016, valid on 31.12.2016, is as follows:
+The organizational structure of Credit Europe Bank (Romania) SA according to the approval of the Board of Administrators as of 31.07.2017, valid on 31.12.2017, is the following:

 1.2 Territorial network

 Credit Europe Bank (Romania) S.A. has a territorial network of subordinate units, consisting of branches, agencies and other units without legal personality, which works under the approval of the Board of Administrators, by which are performed various banking activities for the Bank's clients, individuals and legal entities, according to the provisions of the Articles of Incorporation.